 What Changed

 This is an enforcement decision, not a regulatory change; it reaffirms existing prohibitions under the French Monetary and Financial Code (Article L. 433-1-2) and EU Market Abuse Regulation (MAR, Regulation (EU) No 596/2014) against price manipulation, including fixing prices at artificial levels, disseminating false/misleading signals on supply/demand, or using deceptive orders.
-No new requirements are introduced, but it signals AMF's interpretation of manipulation in coordinated individual act
+No new requirements are introduced, but it signals AMF's interpretation of manipulation in coordinated individual actions, consistent with prior cases.

 Compliance Impact